Why use SoapUI Pro for Web Service Testing?

 Getting started with a new application is always a challenge, no matter how complex it is.
 In order to make getting started with SoapUI easier for you, SoapUI comes with a sample SoapUI Project file that can be used as reference and inspiration.

-It illustrates some of the basic concepts of SoapUI and can be used as a SoapUI starting point; try out the project, run the included MockService and the included tests in order familiarize yourself with the s SoapUI interface, and then move on to the Your First SoapUI Project tutorial.
+It illustrates some of the basic concepts of SoapUI and can be used as a SoapUI starting point; try out the project, run the included MockService and the included tests to familiarize yourself with the s SoapUI interface, and then move on to the Your First SoapUI Project tutorial.

 Here are the main concepts illustrated in the SoapUI Project.